ohler55/wabur/tutorial/lesson-1/README.md

 ![](wab_parts.svg)

 The design pattern used for the WABuR reference implementation utilizes a REST based API.
-This matches well with the object based approach to the design and to storage of data, not as tables, rows, and columns but as JSON records which encapsulate the data of the objects being stored.
+This matches well with the object-based approach to the design and to storage of data, not as tables, rows, and columns but as JSON records which encapsulate the data of the objects being stored.
 A REST API encourages the use of an object based set of displays so in the reference WABuR View